North Central Service

 The North Central Service (NCS) is a Metra commuter rail line running from Union Station in downtown Chicago through northwestern and far northern suburbs to Antioch, Illinois.
 In December 2022, the public timetable shows seven weekday departures from Chicago.
 This line does not run at all on weekends or holidays.
 While Metra does not explicitly refer to any of its eleven routes by colors, the NCS' timetable accents are lavender, a shade of purple.
-It is one of two Metra lines that does not have a specific color for a fallen flag railroad that used to operate on the route.
+It is one of two Metra lines (the other being the Union Pacific West Line) that do not have a specific color for a fallen flag railroad that used to operate on the route.